msupply-foundation/msupply_docs/content/docs/inventory/stock_view.md

 ### Ledger tab

-The `Log` tab shows changes relating to batch information, such as changes in location or pricing.
+The `Log` tab shows changes relating to the batch, such as changes in location or pricing.
 The `Ledger` tab shows the stock movements for a particular stock line.
 These could be the result of Inbound/Outbound Shipments, Returns, Repacks or Inventory Adjustments.

 <div class="imagetitle" style="margin-bottom: 40px;">Ledger, showing stock movements of this batch</div>